 China skipped a generation of digital payments and went directly to mobile-based payment apps, which allow for easy transactions and rapid movement of funds between accounts.
 Merchants preferred these payment methods because they removed the fees associated with credit or debit card processing which average around 2% of the total amount.

-Consumers prefer these methods because their app-based solutions are more user-friendly, affordable and secure, and they don't have to take time to apply for a credit card.
+Consumers prefer these methods because their app-based solutions are more user-friendly, affordable, and secure, and they don't have to take time to apply for a credit card.
 It's also easier than going through a state-owned bank.
 Paying with a mobile phone has become the norm across China, and cash payments have become virtually non-existent, quickly transforming the country into a cashless society.

 Also, the ease of completing a transaction by scanning a QR code or using an NFC scanner with a mobile device has made it so that encrypted data allows users and merchants to safely process payments without opening themselves up to fraud or security breaches.

-The use of QR codes to quickly provide consumers information has also allowed Chinese payment processors to adapt to emerging trends.
-Because of the instability of many websites in the early 2000s, many Chinese consumers weren't comfortable submitting payment online, and solutions like Alipay and WeChat Pay offered secure platforms for merchants and consumers alike.
+The use of QR codes to quickly provide consumers with information has also allowed Chinese payment processors to adapt to emerging trends.
+Because of the instability of many websites in the early 2000s, many Chinese consumers weren't comfortable submitting payments online, and solutions like Alipay and WeChat Pay offered secure platforms for merchants and consumers alike.

 Another benefit of using QR codes for payment is that these transactions are conducted offline, so merchants don't need to be connected to the internet, just the user whose banking institution will handle the backend of the transaction.